shervinsahba/obsidian-icewind/DM/Weather.md

 >[!warning] Rime Exhaustion
-> After each hour of travel, pass a DC 10 CON save or suffer 1 point of Revised Exhaustion.
+> After two hours of travel, pass a DC 10 CON save or suffer 1 point of Revised Exhaustion.
 > See weather chart for details.
 Weather is rolled every 4 hours.

 | Weather     | Vision           | Travel Time | Other                                                                              |